IQSS/IQSS.emacs/README.md

     and buffers, inserting citations etc.
 -   More standard select/copy/paste keys and right-click behavior makes it more familiar to those new to Emacs.
+-   Multiple cursors, as in Sublime and VScode
 -   Convenient window management.

 Installation